digital-asset/daml/daml-lf/spec/contract-id.rst

 Depending on the ledger implementation, the local contract IDs are suffixed with a suffix in a later step.
 This yields the *committed transaction*.
+In the case the ledger require suffixing

 For ledgers that do not require suffixing, committed and submitted transactions coincide.
 Committed transactions are the source of truth to derive the state of the ledger.

 Validation